lupyuen/lupyuen.github.io/src/ci4.md

 _What about the other fields?_

-Oh yes we have a long list of fields detailing every Build Score (beyond the above)...
+Oh yes we have a long list of fields detailing every Build Score (beyond the above)

 - __version__: TODO
 - __timestamp__:  TODO